OpenChannelSSD/liblightnvm/readme.md

 ## How to use

 liblightnvm runs on top of LightNVM.
-However, the code is still not ready to be sent upstream.
+However, support for it in the kernel is not yet upstream.
 Development is taking place on the liblnvm branch [1]; please check it out to test liblightnvm.
 This branch will follow master.
 This is, it will have all new functionality and fixes sent upstream to LightNVM.

 Also, it is necessary to have an Open-Channel SSD that supports LightNVM commands.
 For testing purposes you can use QEMU.
 Please checkout [2] to get Keith Busch's qemu-nvme with support for Open-Channel SSDs.
+Use the liblnvm branch.
 Documentation on how to setup LightNVM and QEMU can be found in [3].
 Refer to [4] for LightNVM sanity checks.

 Once LightNVM is running on QEMU you can install liblightnvm and test it.
 Note that superuser privileges are required to install the library.
 Also, superuser privileges are required to execute the library sanity checks.
 This is because LightNVM target creation requires it.

+Modify NVME_DEVICE in tests/runtests.sh to match the device you are testing.
+The default is nvme0n1.
+To run sanity checks:

 - *$ sudo make install_local* - Copy the necessary headers
 - *$ sudo make install* - Install liblightnvm